A framework of partial error correction for intermediate-scale quantum computers: Analytic scaling results

+We also denote the set on $n$-qubit Pauli operators as follows. \begin{definition}[Pauli operators] We denote the set of Pauli operators on $n$ qubits as

+For a given Pauli operator $s\in \mathrm{P}_n$, we denote $|s|$ as the Hamming weight of non-identity single-qubit Pauli operators. \end{definition}

-We first define the noise channels that appear in our noise models, starting with the local uniform depolarizing channel. \begin{definition}[Local uniform depolarizing noise] We consider the single-qubit depolarizing noise channel $\D$ that maps any operator $A \in \mathbb{C}^{2\times 2}$ to
+We now introduce the noise channels that appear in our noise models, starting with the depolarizing channel. \begin{definition}[Local uniform depolarizing noise] The single-qubit depolarizing noise channel $\D$ maps any operator $A \in \mathbb{C}^{2\times 2}$ to

 where we will refer to $\varepsilon$ as the error rate.
 In particular, $\D$ maps single-qubit quantum states to

 \end{definition}